Performing Trade Studies Using Analyzer

 2. Return to Ice_Finder's () properties ().

-4. Select the Max: check box in the Ground Sample Distance frame.
+5. Select the Max check box in the Constraints Properties - Ground Sample Distance frame.

 You have determined that inclination and altitude have significant impacts on coverage capability while the RAAN has minimal influence.
 Altitude had an increasingly positive impact until the ground sample distance constraint came into effect.
-Inclination generally improves as we approach 90 degrees.
+Coverage generally improves as inclination approaches 90 degrees.
 This leads to two questions:

 • Does changing altitude impact our conclusions about inclination?